-So today's journey to here in the York area was spent on the overcrowded A1, a road which is a major road in the UK yet warrants no more than dual carriageway status.
+So today's journey to here in the York area was spent on the overcrowded A1, a road which is a major road in the UK yet warrants no more than dual carriageway status, and sections of single carriageway.
 We spent most of our time following HGV's in the nearside lane, leaving plenty of braking distance, whilst all those folk in a hurry to somewhere spent most of their journey tailgating each other in the second lane.
 Presumably much of the traffic was due to this being a Bank Holiday weekend, and the first time folk have had a chance to get away since the covid restrictions were relaxed.
 So lots of hold-ups - but we made it.

 I shall entitle this chapter 'York Area' as I don't want to make them too long, I'm mindful that the 'Calais to Barcelona' chapter on the last trip to Spain was a very long one and many folk seemed to read it in two bites.